Leo309/Skynex-Website/README.md

 ## Website Features

-- Modern, responsive design built with Next.js and Tailwind CSS
+- Modern, responsive design built with Next.js 15 and Tailwind CSS
-- Dark/light mode support
+- Dark/light mode support with seamless transitions
-- Animated UI elements with Framer Motion
+- Interactive UI elements powered by Framer Motion
-- Comprehensive information about our services and tools
+- SEO optimized with metadata API and structured data
+- Responsive layouts for all devices
+- Fast performance with server components
 - Contact form for inquiries
+- Comprehensive company and service information

 ## Our Tools